ILLOCOS/Vanilla-Web/README.md

 # Getting Started with Vanilla Web

-This repository is a compilation of drafts and completed mini-projects, activities, and anything that comes to mind.
+This repository is a compilation of my personal drafts and completed mini-projects, activities, and anything that comes to mind.
+View the READ.md in each folder for more details on how to run each folder.

 ## clinic (php & MySQL)
 ![image](https://user-images.githubusercontent.com/104879438/190954620-1e67c4f7-45dc-4890-8202-8d82fb4ebe4a.png)